 To get you started, here are three ways to make behavioral emails work for you:

 Email segmentation is the simple term for categorizing your subscribers based on set criteria, such as demographic, location, interests, purchase history, and so on.
 Segmented campaigns perform much better than non-segmented campaigns, to the tune of 100.95% higher clicks.
-Getting hyper-specific about who you’re targeting is a foolproof way to improve your email marketing efforts.
+Getting hyper-specific about who you’re targeting is a foolproof way to improve your email marketing efforts and reduce list churn.

 So how exactly should you segment your subscribers?
 First, you can use website behavior to identify what your customers are looking for to better tailor your emails to meet their needs.
 For example, let’s say your company makes camping gear and you notice a lot of visitors are looking at pages related to tents.
 You can add them to a specific “tents” list to target a group of people with a common interest.

-You can also use quizzes or form submissions to gather data about your customers and help them find the perfect product.
+You can also use interactive forms, such as product recommendation quizzes, to gather data about your customers and help them find the perfect product.
 For example, if someone takes a “What’s Your Skin Type?” quiz, you can use their responses to send segmented email campaigns for their personal skincare needs.
 Lastly, you can build segmented campaigns based on customers’ responses to emails, such as clicks on links, opens, and so much more.

 No one likes to think about losing email subscribers, but it’s an inevitable part of the deal.
 Unsubscribe rates for marketing emails range from 0.019% to 0.4%, which might not sound like much but it makes a huge difference whether you're at one end or the other.
 If you're at the lower end of that range, after a year of weekly emails, you're losing 15% more subscribers than if you’re at the higher end.
 Bottom line: it's worth the effort to work on lowering your unsubscribe rate.

 As for why people are unsubscribing, 26% leave because they get too many emails and 21% opt out because the emails aren’t relevant.
-So the best way to reduce your unsubscribe rate is to give your subscribers control over their email preferences.
+So the best way to reduce your unsubscribe rate is to let subscribers control their email preferences.
 Give them the option to change the frequency of emails (or pause emails for a while) or to unsubscribe altogether.
-You could also offer other lists they might be interested in, to make sure they’re receiving content that’s relevant to their needs.
+You could also offer other lists they might be interested in to make sure they’re receiving content that’s relevant to their needs.
+Learn how to design an effective preference center here.

 Think about the emails that hit your inbox every day.
 Some probably have you searching for the “unsubscribe” button while others might entice you to make a purchase.
 The difference likely comes down to how personalized the email is.
 A whopping 80% of website visitors are more likely to shop from companies that deliver a personalized experience, and this customization begins with your email campaigns.